-Slug and Snail Copper Tape will protect your pots, planters, greenhouse staging and raised beds from marauding slugs and snails - it's the go-anywhere alternative to slug rings and slug traps.
-Supplied in a 4m roll (28mm wide) - plenty to kit out all your garden beds and pots for a full season.
+Slug and Snail Copper Tape will protect your pots, planters and greenhouse staging from marauding slugs and snails - it's the go-anywhere alternative to slug rings and slug traps.
+Supplied in a 4m roll (28mm wide) - plenty to kit out all your garden pots for a full season.
 The sticky-backed slug copper tape, which features a serrated edge, gives both slugs and snails serious problems as they try to cross - a toxic reaction occurs between the metal and the mucus slugs and snails produce to move, giving any attempted raiders an unpleasant electric shock sensation and sending them slithering back to munch on less well-protected plants!

 - Slug and Snail Copper Tape sold in a 4m roll

 - Copper material causes an unpleasant shock-like sensation when slugs attempt to cross

 - Ideal for placing around legs of greenhouse staging or benching

 - Pots, planters and containers can also be fortified against attack